David Williams: the pen theft story that stands the test of time

 The story of the pen incident has had a number of retellings.
 The pen itself is now a material object in the Auckland Museum’s collections and was the subject of a story by Madeleine Chapman in 2018.

-On Tuesday 11 May 2021 the story of the pen, and the impact of racism on the lives of Pacific Peoples at the time, will feature in the final episode of The Single Object, a new video series from The Spinoff, funded by NZ on Air.
+On Tuesday 11 May 2021 the story of the pen, and the impact of racism on the lives of Pacific Peoples at the time, was launched in the final episode of The Single Object, a new video series from The Spinoff, funded by NZ on Air.
+(See the video at the bottom of this page.)

 I am sure that the story’s recent retellings can be explained by the fact that, though set in 1978, it draws attention to ongoing issues of contemporary importance relating to policing, and the focus of policing activities on Pacific and Māori.